-This is a safe and effective treatment for people with depression that is resistant to medication.
+This is a safe and effective treatment for people with depression that's resistant to multiple medications.
 It's typically used on people who haven't been helped by medicines or therapy.

-In ECT, your doctor will use electric charges to create a controlled seizure.
-These seizures seem to affect the chemical balance and functioning of the brain.
-It may sound scary.
-But during the procedure, you receive anesthesia and a muscle relaxant, so you won't feel anything.
+In ECT, the doctor uses a small electric current to cause a brief controlled seizure.
+A course of ECT-induced seizures, done over a few weeks, seems to affect areas of the brain involved in controlling mood.
+It may sound scary, but during the procedure, a person receives anesthesia and a muscle relaxant, so they're asleep and won't feel anything.

 ECT tends to work very quickly.
 It also works well -- about 70%-90% of people who receive it show improvement.
 The most common side effect is temporary memory loss.

-You might have up to 12 sessions over a few weeks.
-Some people get "maintenance" therapy with ECT to prevent depression from returning.
+You might have up to 12 sessions or more over a few weeks.
+Some people get further treatment with ECT to prevent depression from returning.

-Transcranial magnetic stimulation is another nondrug approach for depression that is mildly resistant to drug treatment.
-Unlike VNS and ECT, it uses an electromagnetic device held to the forehead to induce a much smaller electric current in the region of the brain that controls mood -- without causing a seizure or loss of consciousness.
+TMS is another nondrug approach for depression that's mildly resistant to drug treatment.
+Unlike ECT, it uses an electromagnetic device held to the forehead to induce a much smaller electric current in the region of the brain that controls mood -- without causing a seizure or loss of consciousness.

-TMS works best in patients who have failed to benefit from one, but not two or more, antidepressant treatments.
-Also, unlike ECT, TMS does not require sedation and is administered on an outpatient basis.
-Side effects, if any, are minimal; they might include discomfort at the site where the magnet is placed and mild headache.
+TMS works best in people who haven't been helped by one, but not two or more, antidepressant treatments.
+Also, unlike ECT, TMS doesn't require sedation, and is given on an outpatient basis.
+Side effects, if any, are minimal.
+They might include discomfort at the site where the magnet is placed and mild headache.

-Patients undergoing TMS must be treated four or five times a week for four weeks.
+People who get TMS must be treated four or five times a week for 4 weeks.

-Research hasn't shown whether TMS works best alone or in combination with medication.
-It is considered safe, and in key studies, it's been shown to be effective.
-A study funded by the National Institute of Mental Health concluded that active TMS treatment for 5-6 weeks seemed to have the most benefit, especially for people whose depression was mildly resistant to drug therapy.
+Research hasn't shown whether TMS works best alone or combined with medication.
+It's FDA-approved for treatment of depression and is considered safe and effective.
+A study funded by the National Institute of Mental Health concluded that active TMS treatment for 5-6 weeks seemed to have the most benefit, especially for people whose depression was mildly resistant to drug treatment.